 The 2007 tournament is the first Western Regional to be held in Albuquerque.
-According to the Albuquerque Convention and Visitors Bureau, the tournament is expected to produce 750 hotel room nights and generate more than $200,000 in direct spending for Albuquerque’s economy.
+According to the Visit Albuquerque, the tournament is expected to produce 750 hotel room nights and generate more than $200,000 in direct spending for Albuquerque’s economy.

 History of the Organization

 The National Bowling Association is the largest black owned and operated sports organization in the nation.
 All peoples regardless of race, creed or color are welcome to join TNBA in sportsmanship, fellowship and friendship.